 - Using your hand mixer or stand mixer fitted with a paddle attachment, mix together the unsalted butter, sifted powdered sugar, dark cocoa powder, salt, light corn syrup, vanilla extract, and melted chocolate over low speed until full blended and smooth.
 Use a spatula to scrape down the sides of the bowl as needed.

 assembling the dark chocolate macarons

-- Fit a small- to medium-size piping bag with a coupler and small piping tip (like this Wilton 32 tip), then fill the bag with 3/4 of the frosting.
+- Fit a small- to medium-size piping bag with a coupler and small decorating tip (like the Wilton 32), then fill the bag with ¾ of the frosting.

 - Pipe the chocolate fudge filling onto a macaron shell, then gently press another macaron shell on top.
 Repeat until you have used all the macaron shells.
 Store any leftover frosting in the refrigerator for up to 1 week.

 - Keep the dark chocolate macarons stored in an airtight container in the refrigerator.
 Macarons taste their very best after 2-3 days of sitting in the refrigerator.
 They taste like a thick and chewy brownie.
 So good!